marclandy/enterprise-infra/architecture practice/consulting/network_edge_of_enablement.md

 ## Marc Landy – Enterprise Network Architect

 ***Overarching Objective:***<br>
-▫ I use the power of synthesizing Enterprise Architecture models to bridge an organisations business strategy with technical execution to ensure cost centers are viewed as digital strategic enablers.\
+▫ I use the power of synthesizing Enterprise Architecture models to bridge an organisations business strategy with technical execution to ensure cost centers are viewed as digital strategic enablers.<br>

 ***Purpose:***<br>
-▫ This charter defines the architectural value and strategic capability that Network delivers within complex enterprise programs, particularly across large-scale, regulated, and hybrid environments.\
+▫ This charter defines the architectural value and strategic capability that Network delivers within complex enterprise programs, particularly across large-scale, regulated, and hybrid environments.<br>

 **Architecture Mandate:**<br>
-▫ ***Deliver*** business value through solutions that integrate People, Process and Technology, ensuring fit-for-purpose outcomes across the enterprise.\
+▫ ***Deliver*** business value through solutions that integrate People, Process and Technology, ensuring fit-for-purpose outcomes across the enterprise.<br>
-▫ ***Balance*** local decision-making with global alignment, contributing to federated enterprise models where autonomy and consistency must coexist.\
+▫ ***Balance*** local decision-making with global alignment, contributing to federated enterprise models where autonomy and consistency must coexist.<br>
-▫ ***Produce*** high-quality architecture artefacts on time, supporting effective delivery and stakeholder confidence through the project lifecycle.\
+▫ ***Produce*** high-quality architecture artefacts on time, supporting effective delivery and stakeholder confidence through the project lifecycle.<br>

 ---